lhadjchikh/land-and-bay-stewards/DEPLOY_TO_ECS.md

 # Deploying to Amazon ECS with Terraform

 This guide explains how to deploy the Land and Bay Stewards application to Amazon ECS (Elastic Container Service) using Terraform and GitHub Actions.
+The application is built with Python 3.13 and PostgreSQL 16 with PostGIS extension.

 ## Overview